mathie/nanowrimo/_drafts/my-favourite-interview-question.md

 breadth, is suboptimal.

-It's good to find somebody who can answer the breadth of the question and at least one are in some depth.
+It's good to find somebody who can answer the breadth of the question and at least one area in some depth.
 (Ideally more depth than me because I want to learn!)
 Given the choice, though, I'd rather manage employees with depth, than trust autonomy to people with breadth. (*FIXME: Is that a fair way of phrasing it?*)

 So, where to start?
 I find it helpful to think in terms of three different
 aspects: